 Two ranch kitchens can be the same size and price completely differently.

-The other removes a wall between the kitchen and living room, shifts the sink to a new window, cuts back a soffit, adds an island, patches hardwood across an old cabinet line, moves outlets, and discovers a duct inside the wall that was supposed to disappear.
+The other removes a wall between the kitchen and living room, shifts the sink to a new window, cuts back a soffit, adds an island, patches hardwood across an old cabinet line, moves outlets, and turns up a duct inside the wall that was supposed to disappear.
 Same footprint.
 Different job.

 I would price the layout first and the finishes second.
 If the layout is not settled, the cabinet allowance is just a guess wearing a nice number.